scruffykat/egui-Themes/README.md

 ## Plasma
 ![preview](https://cdn.discordapp.com/attachments/1132311126223372423/1145070851008503888/image.png)

-Plasma is a modern Visual Studio inspired theme. **This theme was created for my Game Engine, [Phancid](https://github.com/Phancid), but this version can be used by anyone. ** [View File](https://raw.githubusercontent.com/scruffykat/egui-Themes/main/themes/plasma.rs)
+Plasma is a modern Visual Studio inspired theme. **This theme was created for my Game Engine, [Phancid](https://github.com/Phancid), but this version can be used by anyone** [View File](https://raw.githubusercontent.com/scruffykat/egui-Themes/main/themes/plasma.rs)